 --

 The goal of science is to build better mousetraps.
+The goal of nature is to build better mice.

 - Unknown